arcus/LIEAF2022_workshop/github_speaker_notes.md

 Then my colleague Elizabeth Drellich will take on the topic of Markdown.

-Finally, Andre Dietrich will present Liascript.
+Finally, André Dietrich will present Liascript.
+André started to develop LiaScript as a side-project to simplify the development of educational content originally within the industrial eLab project, in which they tried to make universitary hardware/experiments accessible to students 24/7.
 Liascript, by the way, is what you see here on your screen.

 ## GitHub